"Tesla does no marketing" was long one of the business world's favorite factoids. This was never

 can work with their people to create bylines and other content that interests them and

-media will even let you publish case studies and other content right on their website,
+Some trade media will even let you publish case studies and other content right on their

-which is a great way to get them in front of decisionmakers who might not otherwise be
+website, which is a great way to get them in front of decisionmakers who might not

-But it takes closer collaboration between media relations and marketing to make these
+It takes close collaboration between media relations and marketing to make these

 things happen, as marketing might not even be aware of what media relations is doing, or